mz0/ansible-digitalocean/README.md

 * put your username & password in a file like [doc/aruba-secrets.ini](doc/aruba-secrets.ini)

-* `listsrv-A.yml` lets you check ArubaCloud server status, queued task and its progress.
+* `listsrv-A.yml` lets you check ArubaCloud servers (in DC1, run `. dc6` for servers in DC6): IPs, status, queued task and task (e.g. rebuild) progress.

 * "Smart server" has Swap space pre-allocated as LVMs LV.
-We [reclaim this space](TBD)
+We reclaim this space (in um role)

-Checked with Ansible 2.7 & 2.8dev0 on Ubuntu 18.04/18.10.
+Checked with Ansible 2.7 & 2.8dev0 on Ubuntu 18.10.
-Last update March 5, 2019.
+Last update March 13, 2019.